enthus1ast/nimTodo/README.md

 ====================

-A tool that greps through files of a directory and list lines that contains "TODO" "DOING" "DONE" with colors.
+A tool that greps through files of a directory and list lines that contains "TODO" "DOING" "DONE" "DISCARD" with colors.

 Then ask the user which file to open.

-Read the "motivation" section why i wrote this and why this tool is the backbone of my todo list.
+Read the "motivation" section why i wrote this and why this tool is the backbone of my todo management.